indrajithekanayake/indrajithekanayake.github.io/README.md

-This website created using the fork (then detached) by © 2017 Stuart Geiger from the Minimal Mistakes Jekyll Theme, which is © 2016 Michael Rose and released under the MIT License.
+This website created using the fork (later detached) by © 2017 Stuart Geiger from the Minimal Mistakes Jekyll Theme, which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.